arm/ai-ml-emulation-layer-for-vulkan/README.md

 - Resources created with `VK_IMAGE_TILING_OPTIMAL` and
   `VK_TENSOR_TILING_OPTIMAL_ARM` flags cannot be used with memory aliasing.
 - Data graph pipeline creation without a shader module is not supported.

+MoltenVK currently does not have full Vulkan® coverage, some notable issues are:
+- Several Vulkan® extensions are not available in MoltenVK, e.g. [custom border color](https://docs.vulkan.org/refpages/latest/refpages/source/VK_EXT_custom_border_color.html).
+- High-precision types in buffers/push constants is currently not supported, which forces lower precision to be used instead.
+- Passing Shader Storage Buffer Objects, SSBOs, to functions is currently not supported in MoltenVK.

 ## License